KentoNishi/Augmentation-for-LNL/README.md

 }
 ```

 A "preset" is a specific configuration branch.
-For example, if you would like to train the `global -> c10 -> 90sym -> AugDesc-WS` preset specified in `presets.json` on your machine named `localPC`, you can run the following command:
+For example, if you would like to train the `root -> c10 -> 90sym -> AugDesc-WS` preset specified in `presets.json` on your machine named `localPC`, you can run the following command:
 ```bash
 python train_cifar.py --preset c10.90sym.AugDesc-WS --machine localPC
 ```
 The training script will create the appropriate directory in your specified `checkpoint_path` to save its progress.
+Additionally, if the `--machine` flag is ommitted, the training script will look for the dataset in the path specified in the `data_path` specified in the nearest parent configuration.

 ## Source